Ink Think /

 • To discover opportunities to improve, add, or remove features

-I was happy that most users vocalized satisfaction and utility from using the app and mentioned that any initial difficulty they had using the app would no longer be an issue after completing each task once.
+I was happy that all users vocalized satisfaction and utility from using the app and mentioned that any initial difficulty they had using the app would no longer be an issue after completing each task once.
 With the improvements made, future users will have an even easier time navigating through the app with fewer obstacles and an overall better experience.

-Reflection / Opportunities
+Reflections / Opportunities

 I conducted a case study retrospective for Ink Think to analyze the strengths, weaknesses, and opportunities of my design process and skills.
 One major opportunity would have been to recruit a more diverse range of interviewees for both user research and usability tests.
 Having a broader set of participants would have likely provided more enriched findings and revealed additional pain points my app could solve.